 Would you recommend the scale to someone who wants to lose weight?
 Why?

 Yes, I would really recommend this scale because it lets you measure the things that are important for losing weight.
-Besides your weight, it can calculate your body fat, your heart rate, and even the air quality of the room.
-All of the data is synchronized automatically with the Health Mate app, which is a great hub for all your health data..
+Besides your weight, it can calculate your body fat and your heart rate.
+All of the data is synchronized automatically with the Health Mate app, which is a great hub for all your health data.
 When you’re in the app, you can see different graphs, including ones for weight and body fat.
 Seeing those lines steadily go down over a long period of time helped motivate me and encourage me to not give up!

 How many times a week do you weigh yourself?
 Do you think frequency is important?